dislux-hapfyl/pynksh/README.md

 A different way to manipulate text using Tkinter, Python and Shell together.

-basicaly shell functions that wrap python syntax as a small tool to write less but more python
+Basicaly shell functions that wrap python syntax as a small tool to write less but more python.

-the IDE is a shell function builder because it sources the shell functions before running the commands using subprocess.
+The IDE is a shell function builder because it sources the shell functions before running the commands using subprocess.

 ## How to operate